 If you are interested in becoming a pharmacist, a PharmD (Doctor of Pharmacy) degree is needed.
-PharmD degrees do not require a bachelor's degree first, but you do need to complete a set of college prerequisite courses and a specific number of college credits to apply to the PharmD degree program.
+PharmD degrees do not require an initial bachelor's degree, but you do need to complete a set of college prerequisite courses and a specific number of college credits to apply to the PharmD degree program.

 - For more information on the PharmD degree and program, visit the PharmD section of the Guide.

-- For prerequisite and admissions information for all other students, visit the PharmD admissions webpage.
+- For prerequisite and admissions information for all other students, visit the PharmD admissions website.

 Faculty belong to four divisions within the School of Pharmacy.
 See each division page for a list of the faculty and each faculty members' research and specializations.

 Whether you’re a current School of Pharmacy student or a prospective student considering one of our programs, our team of dedicated advisors would love to hear from you.
 We provide a welcoming and supportive environment with expertise to help you identify and clarify your academic pathways and goals and help you develop meaningful plans to ensure success throughout your educational journey.

 Please visit our PharmD advising page for more information.

 Students who seek financial assistance should contact the UW–Madison Office of Student Financial Aid for financial aid applications and information about scholarships, loans, grants, work-study programs, and student employment.